 What it does: Edmodo boasts several capabilities and came strongly recommended by two of the five teachers surveyed.
 It provides unlimited storage and the ability to create classroom groups, issue assignments, schedule activities, manage concept progress, and share information with parents to reinforce learning at home.
 It can be integrated with G Suite and other services.

-These are only a few of the recommended online resources for elementary school teachers in 2017.
+These are only a few of the recommended online resources for elementary school teachers.
 In addition to the above software, learning platforms, and applications, the five surveyed teachers offered some of their go-to blogs, must-follow social media accounts, and other valuable resources: